What to do if…

 Important note

-This is general information, not a diagnosis.
-If you’re unsure, contact NHS 111—especially when swelling is continuing to increase, spreading, or you feel unwell.
+This is general information, not a diagnosis or medical advice.
+If you are unsure, contact NHS 111 or your local urgent medical advice service, especially if swelling is still increasing, spreading, or you feel unwell.

 Additional Resources